 Can you handle the truth?
 Although DNA plays a huge role in body types, it’s more likely that those fit bodies you admire are more because of everyday choices rather than good ol’ mom and dad.
 Face it: One piece of cheesecake won't make you fat, just like eating one salad won't instantly make you buff—it's what we choose to do every day that adds up and gets us closer to our goals or backs us further away from them.

 But it doesn’t have to be hard, either!
 A few small tweaks to your daily routine is all you need to help kick your butt into gear and to keep it moving.
 Don't know where to start?
 See below—and then check out these 40 Snack Ideas to Keep You Slim!

-Keep Water on
+Keep Water on the Nightstand

 Hydrating first thing in the morning is incredibly important, and the best way to ensure that happens is to keep a nice tall glass of water on your nightstand.
 “I have at least 20 ounces of water as soon as a wake up,” says Latoya Julce, New York City-based trainer and 305 Fitness instructor.
 “It helps cleanse my digestive system and prepare it for the day.”